 Q. Do certified nurse midwives perform c-sections?

-A. No. However, if a laboring patient ends up needing a C-section, the certified nurse midwife will often accompany her patient into the operating room, continuing to offer her support.
+A. No. However, if a laboring patient ends up needing a C-section, the certified nurse midwife will often accompany her patient into the operating room, continuing to offer support.

 Q. Do certified nurse midwives perform vaginal birth after caesareans (VBACs)?